thi-truong/thi-truong.github.io/_portfolio/portfolio-1.md

 ### Bacc core/Science synthesis courses:

-These are all courses at Oregon State University:

 - GEO 305 Living with Active Cascade Volcanoes (OSU)
 - eGEO 380 Earthquakes in the Pacific Northwest (OSU)
   - Instructor of Record